Anyone who was subject to a deductible after filing an uninsured motorist claim for an accident that was not their fault.

 What’s Going On?

-There is none.
-GEICO has already been hit with a class action lawsuit for allegedly applying illegal deductibles to uninsured motorist claims and now attorneys working with ClassAction.org are investigating whether other insurance companies can be sued.
+GEICO has been hit with a class action lawsuit for allegedly applying illegal deductibles to uninsured motorist claims.

 If you had to meet a deductible after filing an uninsured/underinsured motorist claim for an accident that was not your fault, attorneys working with ClassAction.org would like to hear from you.